-- MinimaxAgent: a simple tree search (max-tree for 1-player games, min-max-tree for 2-player games).
-Deprecated, better use MaxNAgent or ExpectimaxNAgent for deterministic and nondeterministic games, resp. - MaxNAgent: the generalization of Minimax to N-player games with arbitrary N (see Korf [1991]).
-It maximizes the kth score in a score tuple. - ExpectimaxNAgent: the generalization of MaxNAgent to nondeterministic games: alternating layers of chance nodes and expectimax nodes. - MCAgent: Monte-Carlo agent (no tree) - MCTSAgentT: Monte-Carlo Tree Search agent - MCTSExpectimaxAgt: Monte-Carlo Tree Search agent for non-deterministic games: alternating layers of chance nodes and expectimax nodes.
-See Kutsch [2017] for more details. - TDAgent: general TD( $\lambda$ ) agent (temporal difference reinforcement learning) with neural network value function (see Sec.
-6.7 for more details).
+- MaxNAgent: the generalization of Minimax to N-player games with arbitrary N (see Korf [1991]).
+It maximizes the kth score in a score tuple. - ExpectimaxNAgent: the generalization of MaxNAgent to nondeterministic games: alternating layers of chance nodes and expectimax nodes.
+Since 2021 it offers also an extension for imperfect-information games (e.g. Poker, Kuhn Poker, Blackjack), that is, games with partial states. - MCAgent: Monte-Carlo agent (no tree) - MCTSAgentT: Monte-Carlo Tree Search agent - MCTSExpectimaxAgt: Monte-Carlo Tree Search agent for non-deterministic games: alternating layers of chance nodes and expectimax nodes.
+See Kutsch [2017] for more details. - TDAgent: general TD(λ) agent (temporal difference reinforcement learning) with neural network value function (see Sec.
+8.8 for more details).
 This agent requires a Feature object in constructor, see Sec.
-3.6. - TDNTuple3Agt: $TD(\lambda)$ agent (temporal difference reinforcement learning) using n-tuple sets as features (see Sec.
-6.6, 6.8 and Appendix C for more details).
+3.7. - TDNTuple3Agt: Deprecated, former version of TDNTuple4Agt where all cells had to have the same number of position values. - TDNTuple4Agt: TD(λ) agent (temporal difference reinforcement learning) using ntuple sets as features (see Sec.
+8.7, 8.9 and Appendix C for more details).
 This agent requires an object of class XNTupleFuncs in constructor, see Sec.
-3.7. - TDNTuple4Agt: like TDNTuple3Agt, but uses n-tuples where each cell may have individual position values, see Sec.
-6.6. - SarsaAgt: SARSA agent (SARSA is a variant of Q-learning with state-action-pairs) using n-tuple sets as features (see Appendix C for more details).
+3.8.
+Uses n-tuples where each cell may have individual position values, see Sec.
+8.7.

+- QLearn4Agt: Q-learning agent with state-action-pairs, using n-tuple sets as features (see Appendix C for more details).
+This agent requires an object of class XNTuple-Funcs in constructor, see Sec.
+3.8. - Sarsa4Agt: SARSA agent (SARSA is a variant of Q-learning with state-action-pairs) using n-tuple sets as features (see Appendix C for more details).
 This agent requires an object of class XNTupleFuncs in constructor, see Sec.
-3.7.
+3.8.

-The last four agents are reinforcement learning agents (temporal difference).
-The last three agents (TDNTuple3Agt, TDNTuple4Agt and SarsaAgt) are based on n-tuple features.
-TDNTuple3Agt is the generic implementation of a TD-n-tuple-agent.
-More details on $TD(\lambda)$ (temporal difference learning, reinforcement learning for games, eligibility traces) can be found in the technical reports Konen [2015] (outdated) and Konen and Bagheri [2020a,b] (up-to-date, including final adaptation).
+The last five agents are reinforcement learning agents (temporal difference).
+The last four agents are based on n-tuple features.
+TDNTuple4Agt is the generic implementation of a TD-n-tuple-agent.
+More details on TD(λ) (temporal difference learning, reinforcement learning for games, eligibility traces) can be found in the technical reports Konen [2015] (outdated) and Konen and Bagheri [2020a,b] (up-to-date, including final adaptation).